morpho-org/pre-liquidation/README.md

 ### How is the pre-liquidation close factor and pre-liquidation incentive factor computed ?
-The pre-liquidation close factor and the pre-liquidation incentive factor evolve linearly with the user's LTV.
+The pre-liquidation close factor and the pre-liquidation incentive factor evolve linearly with the user's LTV:
-The close factor is preCF1 when the position LTV equals preLLTV and preCF2 when it equals LLTV whereas the liquidation incentive factor is preLIF1 at LTV=preLLTV and preLIF2 at LTV=LLTV.
+- the close factor is preCF1 when the position LTV equals preLLTV and preCF2 when it equals LLTV
+- the liquidation incentive factor is preLIF1 at LTV=preLLTV and preLIF2 at LTV=LLTV

 This computation is represented in the following graph
 ![LIF&CF](./img/pre-liquidation-cf-and-lif.png)